FAQ

 // C: hello, dad

-Note that using multiple lazy vals creates a new risk: cycles among lazy vals can result in a stack overflow on first access.
+Note that using multiple lazy vals incurs a new risk: cycles among lazy vals can result in a stack overflow on first access.
+When lazy vals are annotated as thread-safe in Scala 3, they risk deadlock.

 }